 Rose Hansen has gleefully embarked on her first season of singing with Voci.
 Singing has always played an important role in her life, and she is grateful for the special opportunities it has afforded, such as singing in magnificent European and Mexican churches on choir tours and performing as the live “soundtrack” for a silent film at film festivals.
 When not singing in choirs or writing about science (her day job), Rose enjoys reading, hiking, writing fiction, and traveling with her husband, whom she met while singing.

 Susan Martin has been singing with Voci since 2008.
-This semester, she has returned to school to (belatedly!) pursue a degree in music.
-She lives in El Cerrito with her husband, daughter, and dog, and she has a son at San Jose State (also studying music).
-A few of her favorite things are her work as a veterinarian; singing with The Dulcet Four, an a cappella jazz quartet formed with three other Voci singers; and performing in concerts—such as this one—that let her sing every note in her range!
+She is currently a full-time music student at San Francisco State University, but also continues to work as a veterinarian.
+She lives in El Cerrito with her husband, daughter, and dog, and has a son at San Jose State (also studying music).
+A few of her favorite things include singing with The Dulcet Four, an a cappella jazz quartet formed with three other Voci singers; as well as two other vocal groups at SFSU.

 Terry Meyers grew up in Los Angeles, the youngest child of two musicians.
 In a former life she danced, made art, played the violin, and performed in musical theater.
 Terry joined Voci as a founding member in 1991 while working on her dissertation and raising two young children.
 Today she is a clinical psychologist and her daughters are adults.
 She also sings with The Dulcet Four, an a cappella quartet.
 Her husband, John, has been a long-time supporter of Voci, and often serves as Voci’s box office volunteer.
-After more than 20 years of working behind the scenes, Terry is retiring from her role as administrative director of Voci this fall.
-She looks forward to remaining active on the Board, but otherwise looks forward to “just singing”!
+Terry has worked behind the scenes for Voci for 21 years and remains involved on the Board, helping to spearhead fundraising and production.

-Nicky Reed is new to Voci this year and is loving the experience!
+Nicky Reed loves being a part of Voci!
 She sang in an all-women’s choir in college and enjoys the complexity and sound of women’s choral music.
 In addition to singing with Voci, she loves to trail run and bake desserts of all shapes and sizes.

 Karla Sagramoso is very pleased to be part of Voci, having participated in choral singing of all sorts since childhood.
 She is convinced that if the world’s people all belonged to choirs and ate regular infusions of chocolate, they’d all be happier and healthier, though perhaps not slimmer.
 She especially enjoys singing in small ensembles and house concerts, and loves learning repertoire from many centuries and countries.
 When not singing, she works as a clinical psychologist and enjoys her family.